What it is deinstitutionalization?

 - Youth who graduate from residential institutions usually become dependent on a social system since they lack the skills to live independently.
 Their low self-esteem and identity problems increase the risk for abuse, exploitation, trafficking or antisocial behavior and do not allow for social re/integration;

 - For children with special needs every day is important in their recovery.
 Any institution cannot ensure children’s recovery and quite often these children will live in an institution during their whole life.

 Deinstitutionalization offers individual solutions, qualitative care and respect for each child.
 For these reasons, CCF/HHC Moldova is supporting the process of deinstitutionalization in the Republic of Moldova through the following actions:

 - Reintegrating children from institutions back with their biological/extended families or other alternative forms of family type protection;

 - Creating alternative services for protecting children’s rights.

-Since 2008 until now, CCF Moldova has contributed to deinstitutionalization of 800 children from different regions in Moldova.
+Since 2008 until now, CCF Moldova has contributed to the deinstitutionalization of 1311 children from different regions in Moldova.